leticiamat/leticiamat.github.io/discrete-structures.md

 The code for this page is in markdown and is available on my [GitHub](https://github.com/leticiamat/leticiamat.github.io) repository.

-# Lecture 1: The basics of Graph Theory
+# Lecture 1: The basics of Graph Theory - Part I

 Graphs provide a simple way to represent and study relationships between different objects.